On June 9, one of Ashar’s recently-discovered “favorite movie stars” will turn 52 years old.

 Other Michael J. Fox movies in our collection

 - Teen Wolf: We got a big kick out of finding this movie on Netflix and watching it.
-Sarah thought it was hilarious, and much like Back to the Future, it had a lot of themes about “the little guy” and success or failure by public standards that were neat to talk about.
+Ashar thought it was hilarious, and much like Back to the Future, it had a lot of themes about “the little guy” and success or failure by public standards that were neat to talk about.

 - Doc Hollywood: I had forgotten about this movie until I started working on this post, but my mom and I had watched it and loved it!
 So we’re trying to find a copy to show Sarah.